 It is an equitable remedy granted in the court’s discretion.
 Importantly, the representee is not required to show that they suffered any loss.

-Once the representee has become aware of the false statement that induced them
+Once the representee has become aware of the false statement that induced them to enter into the contract, they

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.